vasconeves/machine_learning/observational studies and experiments.md

 Hypothesis testing steps:

 1. Determine a model.
-In our case Bernoulli (modeling as 1/0 problem) or a Poisson model (modeling as number of events).
+In our case Binomial (modeling as the outcome of a number *n* of heads/tails) or a Poisson model (modeling as number of arrivals/events).

 2. Determine a mutually exclusive null hypothesis and alternative.